Symphony No. 2 (Bernstein)

 Leonard Bernstein's Symphony No. 2 The Age of Anxiety is a piece for orchestra and solo piano.
-The piece was composed from 1948 to 1949 in the US and Israel, and was revised in 1965.
-It is titled after W. H. Auden's poem of the same name, and dedicated to Serge Koussevitzky.
+The piece was composed from 1948 to 1949 in the United States and Israel, and was revised in 1965.
+It is titled after W. H. Auden's eponymous poem, and dedicated to Serge Koussevitzky.

 History

 A friend is claimed to have given Bernstein the idea to write music based on The Age of Anxiety in a letter: